Wouldn’t it be great if someone would share with you typical MBA student mistakes and give you practical advice for how to avoid them?

 Dr. Robert A. Van Order

-Oliver Carr Chair in Real Estate Professor of Finance & Economics, George Washington University
+Oliver Carr Chair in Real Estate Professor of Finance & Economics, The George Washington University

 5. MBA Students Need to Stay Ahead and Stay Organized